abe-iop/driframework/doc/PDFtoText.md

-Explanation of PDF-to-Text conversion options
+Explanation of PDF-to-Text conversion module.